Minyus/off-policy-evaluation-doc/README.md

 # Replay Method (RM)

 Replay Method (RM)
-- Use fraction of the users with recommended item happens to match the random assignment
+- Use fraction of users with recommended item matches the random assignment
 - Requires uniform random assignment
 - Used by Netflix around 2017: [Artwork Personalization at Netflix](https://netflixtechblog.com/artwork-personalization-c589f074ad76)